 Days to Harvest: 90+ Days

-There’s some mystery behind this super-hot pepper, but the Chocolate Bhutlah has been rumored to be hotter than the Carolina Reaper and could maybe take the crown away if it underwent official testing.
+There’s some mystery behind this super-hot pepper, but the Chocolate Bhutlah has been rumored to be hotter than the Carolina Reaper, according to unofficial testing.
 This pepper is a cross between a ghost pepper and the 7 Pot Douglah, two peppers that were previously listed as some of the hottest in the world.
 If you enjoy earthy flavors with an almost dangerous bite to them, you will love the Chocolate Bhutlah.

 5. Gator Jigsaw Pepper